 The earlier a book has reviews, the sooner this positive effect can begin.
 To achieve this, an author may choose to send out free, advance copies of their newest book to fans or interested readers in the hope that those readers will then leave honest reviews of the book when it goes live.
 In some cases, they may even send out these copies after the book is already for sale, too.

-Hidden Gems (HG) has sent out hundreds of novels from hundreds of authors – usually at least one book per day, every day of the year.
+Hidden Gems (HG) has sent out over a thousand novels from hundreds of authors – usually more than one book per day, every day of the year.
 With so much variety, every reader will eventually see something that interests them, but at the same time, they will not be interested in (or have time to read) all the ARC offerings.
 For that reason, each of our books is opt-in, and because of our large pool of ARC readers, we often still must select only a subset of readers from those that are interested.
 Here’s how the process generally works.

 An author looking for reviews on their novel contacts us and provides us with the details of their book (cover, blurb, genres/categories, etc), how many reviewers they want us to send the book to, and when they want it to go out.